What is an INTRAIN scholarship?

 Indigenous training and recruitment initiative (INTRAIN) scholarships were introduced to improve the diversity and responsiveness of the Victorian public, health and community sector by increasing employment outcomes for Aboriginal and Torres Strait Islander people.

-INTRAIN scholarships will assist eligible full time or part time students to study by providing a fortnightly living allowance to:
+These scholarships will assist eligible full-time or part-time students to study by providing a fortnightly living allowance to:

-- Complete the final year of a diploma
+- complete the last year of a diploma or advanced diploma

-The department will be offering a limited number of INTRAIN scholarships for 2013.
+The department will be offering a limited number of INTRAIN scholarships in 2014.

 Who is eligible to apply?